postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 warning: false
 ---

-You can [mock a collection](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) directly from Postman.
-Additionally, you can create a mock using the Postman API.
-Let’s walk through this step by step.
+Setting up a [mock server](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) enables you to simulate the behavior of a real API for development or testing purposes.
+You can [mock a collection](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/) by adding examples and creating a mock server in Postman.
+Alternatively, you can automate the process of setting up a mock server using the Postman API.
+Follow the steps below to get a hands-on demonstration of how to mock a collection using the Postman API.

 ## Set up a collection for mocking